 Egan Service Living students may be called upon to represent the university at social functions both on and off campus; to accompany development officers or other university officials on university business calls; to help plan and execute university functions; and to serve as VIP liaisons, campus tour guides, special event facilitators, ushers, etc. “Egans” (as they are lovingly called on campus) are expected to study and master information on the university and its history, to attend regularly scheduled meetings for continuing training and instruction, and to conduct themselves at all times – not merely during the actual performance of duties – according to the highest standards of personal integrity and decorum.

 On average, the ESLP completes one off campus service project per month throughout the academic year, as well as many on campus events.
 They take one long distance, extended service trip each year to culminate the year’s work.
 ESLP has done extended service work in Mississippi, Florida, Pennsylvania, Indiana, and Kentucky.
-Also, the program members spend at least 2 hours in training/planning sessions and meetings per week to prepare for upcoming work.
+Also, the program members spend at least 2 hours per week in training/planning sessions and meetings to prepare for upcoming projects.

 All Spalding Egan Service Livings are required to participate in a several service and university assignments each academic semester.
 We encourage active participation in as many campus programs and events as your schedule will allow.
 Students who fail to comply with this rule may be dropped from the Spalding Egan Service Living program.
 It is the student’s responsibility to keep track of the number of events in which he or she participates in order to maintain active status in the program.
 At the end of each school year, we will review participation records and an e-mail will be sent to each student who failed to meet the minimum requirements.